Influence of the French Revolution: Britain

 At the beginning of the Revolution, Britain supported the new constitutional monarchy in France, up until the regicide of Louis XVI.
-The majority of the British establishment were strongly opposed to the revolution.
-Britain, guided by Pitt the Younger, led and funded the series of coalitions that fought France from 1793 to 1815, and with the deposition of Napoleon Bonaparte culminated with the (temporary) restoration of the Bourbons.
-Edmund Burke wrote Reflections on the Revolution in France, a pamphlet notable for its defence of the principle of constitutional monarchy; the events surrounding the London Corresponding Society were an example of the fevered times.
+The majority of the British establishment was vehemently opposed to the revolution.
+Britain, guided by Pitt the Younger, led and funded the series of coalitions that fought France from 1793 to 1815, and the removal of Napoleon Bonaparte culminated with the (temporary) restoration of the Bourbons.
+Edmund Burke wrote Reflections on the Revolution in France, a pamphlet notable for its defense of the principle of constitutional monarchy; the events surrounding the London Corresponding Society were an example of the fevered times.

 Ireland

 In Ireland, the effect was to transform what had been an attempt by the Protestant Ascendancy to gain some autonomy into a mass movement led by the Society of United Irishmen consisting of both Catholics and Protestants.
 It stimulated the demand for further reform throughout Ireland, especially in Ulster.
 These efforts culminated in the Irish Rebellion of 1798, which was quickly suppressed.
 This revolt is seen as the foundation for Irish republicanism, which eventually led to the independence and partition of Ireland and the establishment of an Irish republic.